 What are the contributing factors to battery disposal?

 It’s hard to talk about EV battery recycling without first addressing the elephant in the room - besides the clear environmental advantage, recycling is a time and resource-intensive venture.
 What is preventing us from discarding a used battery, mining new raw materials, and starting fresh after every old battery has run its course?
 This question is not trivial, and the answer directly impacts the future market of battery recycle and reuse.

 Recycling is easier said than done.
 When it is more convenient and/or inexpensive to get rid of batteries than to recycle them, throwing away may become the default.
 Despite the batteries’ high flammability levels and potential for explosion, discarding them remains at least somewhat legal.
 We can identify four main factors that may directly or indirectly contribute to the discarding of batteries.

 Each battery is designed by its manufacturer, oftentimes in cooperation with the automotive OEM, they tailor it to fit the OEM’s EV model.
-This creates various versions of batteries and packs , making it more complex to establish a standard recycling protocol and infrastructure.
+This creates various versions of batteries and paks, making it more complex to establish a standard recycling protocol and infrastructure.
 Once again, the more inconveniences associated with the recycling process the more impact on battery discarding rates.

 In the past decade, the prices of batteries have plummeted a whopping 80-85% and are predicted to continue dropping.
-This is due to more mass-producing factories and manufacturers getting better at what they do in anticipation for a surge in EV use.
+This is due to more mass-producing factories and manufacturers getting better at what they do in anticipation of a surge in EV use.

 Surprisingly, the cost drivers are the tools to assemble batteries and not the natural metals themselves.
-The impact that rising prices of lithium, cobalt, nickel or manganese have are negligible, making battery manufacturers more motivated than ever for production and mass sales.
+The impact that rising prices of lithium, cobalt, nickel or manganese have is negligible, making battery manufacturers more motivated than ever for production and mass sales.

 3. Immature regulation and infrastructure